 Federal Loan Processing Overview

-- The U.S. Department of Education will notify MSOE electronically after students have completed entrance counseling and the MPN.
+- The U.S. Department of Education will notify MSOE electronically after students have completed the Entrance Counseling, MPN, and Annual Student Loan Acknowledgment.

 - Students will receive a disclosure statement from the U.S. Department of Education providing specific information about their loan, including loan amount, fees and the expected disbursement dates.